andymckay/readmes/first-questions.md

 Getting to know each other:

+- Tell me about your story: how did you get here?
 - What makes you grumpy?
 - How will I know when you are grumpy?
 - How do you like feedback?